Framework OND

 • Launch plan and early support

-• Post-release adjustments based on real usage
+• Adjustments after launch based on real usage

 • Evolution path with new priorities